 Cycling and biking have become popular outdoor exercises over the past decade.
 These activities provide a low-impact exercise that allows you to burn calories and improve cardio without the jarring impact of jogging.
 Biking is very easy on your back, knees, and ankles as you strengthen your legs, hips, and glutes.
 There are various forms of biking.
 Mountain biking requires you to be alert for shifting terrain and other obstacles, but it provides an excellent workout that is not the “same old same old”.
 Most beginners choose to start with a flat path before moving into mountain biking.
 Cycling usually consists of riding on flat paths such as roads, but ensure you are aware of vehicles that may not be paying as much attention as they should.

-One of the best outdoor exercises for your abs, sit ups are a tried and true exercise to work into your routine.
+One of the best outdoor exercises for your abs, sit ups are a tried and true exercise to work into your routine (see How Many Situps a Day to Lose Belly Fat).
 Although everyone is familiar with a sit up, many do them improperly.
 Poor form can lead to minimizing your efforts and potentially straining a muscle or injuring the back.
 Common technique issues include rocking, arching the back, lifting the feet off the ground, and not completing the entire motion before starting another rep.